Wetware computer: Future applications

-While there have been few major developments in the creation of an organic computer since the neuron based calculator developed by Ditto in the 1990s, research continues to push the field forward, and in 2023 a functioning computer was constructed by OSH Park using 80,000 mouse neurons as processor that can detect light and electrical signals.
-Projects such as the modeling of chaotic pathways in silicon chips by Ditto have made new discoveries in ways of organizing traditional silicon chips, and structuring computer architecture to be more efficient and better structured.
+While there have been few major developments in the creation of an organic computer since the neuron-based calculator developed by Ditto in the 1990s, research continues to push the field forward, and in 2023 a functioning computer was constructed by researchers at the University of Illinois Urbana-Champaign using 80,000 mouse neurons as processor that can detect light and electrical signals.
+Projects such as the modeling of chaotic pathways in silicon chips by Ditto have made discoveries in ways of organizing traditional silicon chips and structuring computer architecture to be more efficient and better structured.
 Ideas emerging from the field of cognitive biology also help to continue to push discoveries in ways of structuring systems for artificial intelligence, to better imitate preexisting systems in humans.

 In a proposed fungal computer using basidiomycetes, information is represented by spikes of electrical activity, a computation is implemented in a mycelium network, and an interface is realized via fruit bodies.

 Connecting cerebral organoids (including computer-like wetware) with other nerve tissues may become feasible in the future, as is the connection of physical artificial neurons (not necessarily organic) and the control of muscle tissue.
 External modules of biological tissue could trigger parallel trains of stimulation back into the brain.
 All-organic devices could be advantageous because it could be biocompatible which may allow it to be implanted into the human body.
 This may enable treatments of certain diseases and injuries to the nervous system.